albertlatacz/albertlatacz.github.io/_pages/engagements.md

 I have been recently passionate about mono-repositories and anything to improve developer experience.
 Co-founded Monopolis – Internal Developer Portal SaaS, with a strong focus on automating best practices to improve developer, team and organisational productivity.

 ---

+### COUNTERPARTY EXPOSURE MANAGEMENT PLATFORM - RBS
+_May 2011 – Nov 2011_

+{: .text-justify}
+Cremant is a credit risk calculation platform that provides global CEM desk with exposures and associated measures (e.g. sensitivity, PnL, CVA, FVA, DVA, WWR) for specified counterparties.
+The system consists of three main tiers: frontend C# client, SOA services and DataSynapse calculation grid, all backed by Sybase database.
+The services have been implemented using Java clustered with Coherence, internally communicating over RMI and exposed over JMX, WSDL and SOAP.

+As a lead developer I worked closely with quantitative and business analysts and was responsible for delivery of two core projects: collateral calculation modelling, which involved implementing quantitative models for calculating collateral (e.g. local/hard currency collateral, independent amounts), and credit curve explosion, which aim was to generate different pricing curves based on counterparty rating and liquidity factors.
+Projects required changes to calculation engine as well as exposing relevant operations and data to the client over web services and to reporting module over JMS.

+---